 With increasing attention paid to out-of-stocks and retailer penalties for non-compliant deliveries, poor delivery planning can seriously impact your bottom line.

 Retailers want to work with reliable brands.
-When making buying decisions, most will look at your logistics track-record when making a decision who to stock and who not to.
+When making buying decisions, most will look at your logistics track record when making a decision on who to stock and who not to.

 As well as customer experience and retailer relationships, last-mile delivery directly impacts your profits.
 It’s the most expensive stage of the supply chain, estimated to account for 40 to 50% of logistics spending.